Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/README.md

 [Debugging]: Lessons/12-Inspecting-and-Debugging-Code
 [Architecting an iOS App]: Lessons/10-Architecting-an-iOS-App

-## Evaluation

-To pass this course you must meet the following requirements:

-Complete all required tutorials
-Pass all projects according to the associated project rubrics Pass the final summative assessment >=75%
-Actively participate in class and abide by the attendance policy Make up all classwork from all absences

 ## Tutorials & Class Assignments
 Tutorials are to help you get started in a topic.
 They are graded on completion only.